Tribal sovereignty bill falters as Maine lawmakers fail to override governor's veto - The Turtle Island News

 It was an important bill for tribes in Maine who’ve long regretted trading some of their rights to the state under an $81.5 million settlement that was signed by President Jimmy Carter in 1980.

 The agreement for the Passamaquoddy, Penobscot and Maliseet, along with a 1991 agreement for the Mi’kmaq, allows them to be treated much like municipalities subject to state law instead of dealing directly with the federal government like other tribes.
-Over the years, that relationship has led to disagreements.
+The agreement allowed the tribes to acquire tracts of land as long as they stayed under state law and let them receive state education dollars.
+But the relationship also led to disagreements, and several lawsuits.

-The governor says just a handful of federal laws don’t apply to the tribes in Maine, such as the Indian Healthcare Improvement Act and the federal law governing disaster response, for example.
+The governor contends tribal properties complicate jurisdictional concerns because so many landowners about tribe-owned land.
+The governor also says just a handful of federal laws don’t apply to the tribes in Maine, such as the Indian Healthcare Improvement Act and the federal law governing disaster response, and that those can be handled on a case by case basis.

 Mills has urged the tribes, the attorney general and other parties to work together to craft a proposal that is “clear, thoroughly vetted, and well understood by all parties.”